Australian Security Intelligence Organisation: Special terrorism investigative powers

-The Director-General is not empowered to independently issue a warrant in relation to the investigation of terrorism.

 Immunity from prosecution

-While the Act does not define any activities specifically to be legal, that is, to grant immunity for any specific crime, it does provide exceptions that will not be granted immunity.
+The Act does not specifically state the types of crimes that ASIO officers receive immunity from, rather stating the exceptions in which an officer would not be indemnified by the Commonwealth.
 Section 35k (1) defines these activities as not being immune from liability for special intelligence conduct during special intelligence operations.
-That is to say, an ASIO operative would be deemed to have committed a crime if they were to participate in any of the following activities under any circumstances:
+An ASIO officer would be deemed to have committed a crime if they were to participate in any of the following activities under any circumstances: